-I'm just a simple 3D Modeler and Indie Game Developer.
+I'm just a simple 3D Modeller and Animator

 We've suspected that Total Decay will have to be cancelled since early June, and we've been making preparations for it since then.
 Now, August 4th 2013, Total Decay lays cancelled and hundreds of hours and thousands of dollars have been invested into it.